RotichD/playlistcreator/README.md

 # Playlist Creator

-> Simple application that allows users to search songs and create playlists using the Spotify API
+> Simple application that allows users to search songs and create playlists using the Spotify API.
+> *While the app live and public, Spotify API access is limited to 25 spotify accounts (Developer Mode).
+This is in line with Spotify's policy for smaller projects.
+Please see [Demo Video](https://youtu.be/s-qnxqcxXOE) for instructions*

 ## Description